gura-lang/gura/README.md

 -------------
 http://www.gura-lang.org/

 Build for Windows
 -----------------
 1. Check if Visual Studio 2010 has been installed.
 You can use Express version as well.

-2. Run a batch file gura\src\setup-gura-guest.bat, which downloads necessary packages from Git repository (https://github.com/ypsitau/gura-guest.git) and build them.
+2. Run a batch file `gura\src\setup-gura-guest.bat`, which downloads necessary packages from Git repository (https://github.com/ypsitau/gura-guest.git) and build them.

-   The batch file may occur an error that says it cannot find vcvarsall.bat.
+   The batch file may occur an error that says it cannot find `vcvarsall.bat`.
-   In such a case, you have to edit gura\gura-guest\setup.bat and modify VCVARSALL variable so that it points to a right directory of Visual Studio.
+   In such a case, you have to edit `gura\gura-guest\setup.bat` and modify `VCVARSALL` variable so that it points to a right directory of Visual Studio.

-3. Open gura\gura.sln with Visual Studio 2010, switch the configuration to Release and build it.
+3. Open `gura\gura.sln` with Visual Studio 2010, switch the configuration to Release and build it.